abhirockzz/kafka-websocket/README.md

 	- Producer starts pushing records to Kafka topics (auto creates topic-1, topic-2)
 	- Port `8080` exposed from Payara container

+Wait for the containers to startup before you move to the testing part...

 ## Test

 - `docker-machine ip` - get the IP address of your Docker host.
 Let's call it `APP_HOST`
 - Open your browser and go to `http://<APP_HOST>:8080/kafka-websocket/`.
 Enter topic-1 or topic-2 in `subscription` input text box.
 You will start seeing the records being produced by the producer for that topic
+	- You can open multiple such clients/browser windows/tabs and subscribe to either of these topics

 ![](dashboard.jpg)